squirreldev-fs/IFR1-FlyWithLua/README.md

 In shift mode, adjusts the NAV2 OBS

 ### FMS1, FMS2
 These are the main modes that are set up to be specific to aircraft with GNS430/530 navigators, as they use 430-specific X-Plane commands.
 In these modes, the bottom and right side buttons and the knobs (including clicking the knob for cursor) operate the navigators.

+For the G1000, FMS1 refers to the captain side, FMS2 to the navigation unit.

 ### AP
 The LEDs indicate the AP status, and the bottom buttons select the AP mode.
 The little knob adjust altitude preselect, and the big knob adjusts vertical speed target.